nordic-institute/xrd4j/example-adapter/Setting-up-Development-Environment.md

 ### IDE Setup

 The project can be imported into different IDEs, but currently this section covers only Netbeans.
-However, some modifications are required regardless of the IDE that's being used.
+Some modifications are required regardless of the IDE that's being used.

 #### Netbeans